navapbc/template-application-rails/docs/app-rails/container-images.md

 This application employs the [Docker multi-stage build strategy](https://docs.docker.com/build/building/multi-stage/) to build separate docker images for different purposes:

-* `dev`: docker image designed to support local development on a developer machine and to run tests
+* `dev`: image designed to run tests and support local development on a developer machine
-* `release`: docker image optimized for deployment to production, or other hosted, environments
+* `release`: image optimized for deployment to production or other hosted environments

 ## Local development: `dev`

 You can run the application locally within a container or natively.
 When running the application in a container locally, use the `dev` image.

-Example in a `docker-compose.yml`:
+Example `docker-compose.yml` snippet:

 ```yaml
 services: